 - John H. Sawyer

-- John Sawyer is a Senior Security Analyst with InGuardians specializing in network and web application penetration testing.
+- John H. Sawyer is a Senior Security Analyst with InGuardians specializing in network and web application penetration testing.
 John's experience in enterprise IT security includes penetration testing, system and network hardening, intrusion analysis, and digital forensics.

 - John has developed and taught cyber security training for a large university and spoken at events for industry and law enforcement.
 He has consulted with federal, state, and local law enforcement agencies on malware analysis, hacker attacks, and digital forensics.
 He is member of the winning team (1@stplace) from DEF CON 14's and 15's Capture the Flag competition, co-founder of the University of Florida Student Infosec Team (http://ufhack.org), and founder of SwampSec (http://swampsec.org).
 John is also a respected author and currently writes for Dark Reading and InformationWeek Magazine.

-- John currently holds the GCFW, GCIH, GCFA, GWAPT, and CISSP certifications.
+- John has held numerous certifications including GCFW, GCIH, GCFA, GWAPT, and CISSP.

 - Don C. Weber

 - Don C. Weber is a Senior Security Analyst with InGuardians.
 He has devoted himself to the field of information security since 2002.
 His most recent experiences includes providing penetration assessment, architecture review, detailed hardware security assessment, wireless and radio implementation analysis, and incident response management for a wide range of industries including those in the financial, retail, and

 energy markets.
 Don's Smart Grid experience includes end-to-end AMI assessments for several energy-related clients and he has provided guidance on several Smart Grid-related standards committees and during Smart Grid conferences.